How to Use This Calculator

 Account for Saltwater Density

 If you have a marine aquarium, saltwater is denser than freshwater.
-Factor in an additional 0.2 lbs per gallon for a more accurate total weight, as this calculator uses freshwater density (8.34 lbs/gal).
+Factor in an additional 0.22 lbs per gallon for a more accurate total weight, as this calculator uses freshwater density (8.34 lbs/gal).
+For a 55-gallon tank, this adds about 12 lbs.

 Consider Floor Loading